imixs/imixs-ml/imixs-ml-workflow/README.md

 If the ml status of a workitem was already confirmed and the workitem type is 'archive', than the MLService set the ml status to 'training' and a eventLog entry is created to indicate that this workitem can be send to the training service.

-**Note:** the training service can reject the workitem for training if the data is insufficient of quality.
+**Note:** the training service can reject the workitem for training if the data is of an insufficient quality.

-The service MLTrainingScheduler is a managed executer service which is sending the collected training data of a workitem to the ML training service.
+The service MLTrainingScheduler is an EJB Timer Service sending the collected training data of a workitem to the ML training service.
 A workitem is ready for training, if all entity values are confirmed by the user.
-This in indicated by the status 'training' stored n the item 'ml.status'
+This in indicated by the status 'training' stored n the item 'ml.status'.
+The service can be configured by the following configuration parameters:

+ - ML_TRAINING_SCHEDULER_ENABLED - true|false
+ - ML_TRAINING_SCHEDULER_INTERVAL - scheduler interval in milliseconds
+ - ML_TRAINING_SCHEDULER_INITIALDELAY - initial delay during first startup (deployment)

+To activate the Training Scheduler the service need to be enabled (it is disabled per default).
+See the following example configuration:

+	ML_TRAINING_SCHEDULER_ENABLED=true
+	ML_TRAINING_SCHEDULER_INTERVAL=30000
+	ML_TRAINING_SCHEDULER_INITIALDELAY=60000

+This setting will enable the training scheduler with an interval of 30 seconds and an initial delay of 60 seconds.